-Architecture Research Lab is a design and research consultancy located in Berkeley, California.
-Architecture Research Lab provides services, products and training in order for our partners to take full advantage of the spectrum of digital and physical tools available for rigorous evaluation and elegant manipulation of a building project throughout the design process.
+Architecture Research Lab works to take full advantage of the spectrum of digital and physical tools available for rigorous evaluation and elegant manipulation of a building project throughout the design process.

 The occupants or clients that will eventually inhabit the house are not accounted for in the design process – they have no agency in the design of their home, and marginal agency in the selection as the market provides a limited variety in the housing stock.
 The result is an urban and neighborhood character that is shaped using mass-production tract housing methods where similar home plans are copied, mirrored and rotated to create standardized communities.
 These houses are typically built for expedience, fast and cheap.
 The design process is essentially eliminated in favor of speed and profit.